The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Discussion and conclusion

 We then apply the same statistical analysis to observed data.
-We use the sky maps of the 13 BBH mergers detected in O3 that are associated to an estimate of the luminosity distance correspondent to $z\leq0.2$.
+We use the sky maps of the 30 BBH mergers detected by the LIGO and Virgo interferometers characterized by a 90 per cent C.I. of the redshift distribution entirely contained within $z=0.3$.
 We cross-match these sky maps with three all-sky catalogues of AGN we create starting from cross-matching the unWISE catalogue \citep{schlafly19} with the Milliquas one \citep{flesch21}.
 We select only the objects with a spectroscopic measurement of redshift correspondent to $z\leq0.3$ and with a bolometric luminosity higher than $10^{45}\,{\rm erg\,s}^{-1}$, $10^{45.5}\,{\rm erg\,s}^{-1}$, and $10^{46}\,{\rm erg\,s}^{-1}$.
 We calculate the posterior cumulative distribution on $f_{\rm AGN}$ and conclude that in the case of the two highest luminosity thresholds we can put upper limits on this parameter that are tighter with respect to the ones one can obtain from the sole assumption of a uniform prior between 0 and 1.
-In the case of the cross-match with the AGN catalogue characterized by the highest (intermediate) luminosity threshold we find that $f_{\rm AGN}=0.33$ ($f_{\rm AGN}=0.74$) is the upper limit of the 95 per cent credibility interval.
+In the case of the cross-match with the AGN catalogue characterized by the highest (intermediate) luminosity threshold we find that $f_{\rm AGN}=0.17$ ($f_{\rm AGN}=0.49$) is the upper limit of the 95 per cent credibility interval.
 Figure \ref{fig:post} shows the entire cumulative posterior distributions, while Figure \ref{fig:parspace} shows more explicitly which parts of the two-dimensional AGN luminosity-$f_{\rm AGN}$ parameter space are rejected with a 90 and a 95 per cent credibility.
+Previous works used only simulated GW data and mock AGN catalogues to draw conclusions about the possibility of exploring the spatial correlation between the two.
+Instead, we present the first constraints on $f_{\rm AGN}$ based on observational data only.
+Moreover, in the previous analyses the number of potential hosts within the V90 of every GW event was used as the main source of information, together with the size of V90.
+As mentioned above, the likelihood function we present in this work also takes into account for the first time the exact position of every AGN within V90 and the overall completeness of the AGN catalogue.
+The results obtained in this work are observational upper limits on the correlation between the detected BBH mergers and the high luminosity, and spectroscopically selected AGN that are in the catalogues described in Section \ref{sec:agn}.
+They can be used in the future to inform theoretical models of compact binary objects in AGN discs.
+Such results hint towards the conclusion that physical conditions of the gas and the stars in the discs of high-luminosity AGN are not sufficiently able to drive the formation and the merger of binaries of sMBHs in order to be major contributors to the total merger rate.
+This conclusion would be in agreement with the recent theoretical result obtained by \citet{grishin23}, where it is stated that migration traps in AGN discs are not expected to be present in the case of a bolometric luminosity higher than $10^{45}\ {\rm erg\ s}^-1$ for an AGN alpha viscosity parameter of $\alpha=0.01$.
+Their inability to create migration traps would explain why AGN characterized by a luminosity higher than such a threshold are not to be considered potential preferred hosts of BBH mergers.